streetwriters/notesnook/docs/help/contents/lock-notes-with-private-vault.md

 :::tabs key:platform
 == Desktop/Web

-1. Right click on any note
+1. Right click any note
 2. Select `{{lock}}` from the context menu
 3. Enter the password for the vault
 4. Press `Enter` key to lock the note